Conditional Expectation Bounds with Applications in Cryptography

 We will take a probabilistic approach where the arguments of $F$ are uniformly distributed random bit strings $X_n\in\{0,1\}^n$ and $Y_n=F(X_n)$. $Y_n$ may not be uniformly distributed; indeed, it need not have a fixed length for a given $n$.

 We require another modification: a probabilistic adversary.
-Thus, the adversary attempting to find $X_n$ such that $\olf(X_n)=(1^n,Y_n)$ is a {p.p.t.} partial function $\olg(1^n,Y_n,R_n)$ computable in time polynomial in $|(1^n,Y_n)|$, where $R_n$ is a random bit string independent of $X_n$.
+Thus, the adversary attempting to find $X_n$ such that $\olf(X_n)=(1^n,Y_n)$ is a partial function $\olg(1^n,Y_n,R_n)$ computable in time polynomial in $|(1^n,Y_n)|$, where $R_n$ is a random bit string independent of $X_n$.
 We may assume that $R_n$ is uniformly distributed on $\{0,1\}^{q(n)}$ for some polynomial $q(n)$.
+We will say that $\olg$ is a {p.p.t.} function in this circumstance.